satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 \*Proposed improvements for publication review:\*

 Software review systems are built for code not for data.
-In some disciplines (e.g., neuroimaging) the amount of data can be large,
+In some disciplines (e.g., neuroimaging) the amount of data can be large, and these systems are not built to handle such extensive quantities.

-We propose that authors submit code (scripts, urls to online code repositories) and other data together with an article for review.
-For example, the NiPyPE software package,
+However, such review systems can be coupled with database systems (e.g., Extensible Neuroimaging Archive Toolkit - XNAT) to enable storage of such large amounts of data.

 3. \*\*Acknowledge reviewers\*\*